Using a Reverse Mortgage as a car loan

 Most people over 60 years have substantial home equity.
 By accessing a portion of this wealth, you can purchase a new car.

-According to the industry body SEQUAL1, one of the most popular ways Australian seniors are using Reverse Mortgages is to finance the purchase of a new car1.
+According to Deloitte, one of the most popular ways Australian seniors are using Reverse Mortgages is to finance the purchase of a new car1.
 Many seniors need a new vehicle that is easier to drive while others view it as a reward after years of hard work.

 Using a Reverse Mortgage as a car loan for seniors enables you to fund your car repair or upgrade without the need for ongoing monthly repayments.
 With an interest rate that is often lower than traditional auto financing, and the ability to make repayments if and when you choose, a Heartland Reverse Mortgage can provide you with a cost effective and flexible alternative.
 Best of all, no more worries about driving an older vehicle.
 Obtain peace of mind by driving your new car soon.